Selection (linguistics): Examples

-The # indicates semantic deviance.
 The predicate is wilting selects a subject argument that is a plant or is plant-like.
 Similarly, the predicate drank selects an object argument that is a liquid or is liquid-like.
 A building cannot normally be understood as wilting, just as a car cannot normally be interpreted as a liquid.
 The b-sentences are possible only given an unusual context that establishes appropriate metaphorical meaning.
-The deviance of the b-sentences is addressed in terms of selection.
-The selectional restrictions of the predicates is wilting and drank are violated.
+The deviance of the b-sentences is thus attributed to violation of those selectional restrictions determined by the predicates is wilting and drank.

 When a mismatch between a selector and a selected element triggers reinterpretation of the meaning of those elements, that process is referred to as coercion.

 S-selection vs. c-selection

 One sometimes encounters the terms s(emantic)-selection and c(ategory)-selection.
 The concept of c-selection overlaps to an extent with subcategorization.
-Predicates c-select the syntactic category of their complement arguments - e.g. noun (phrase), verb (phrase), adjective (phrase), etc. - i.e. they determine the syntactic category of their complements.
-In contrast, predicates s-select the semantic content of their arguments.
-Thus s-selection is a semantic concept, whereas c-selection is a syntactic one.
-When the term selection or selectional restrictions appears alone without the c- or s-, s-selection is usually understood.
+Predicates c-select the syntactic category of their complement arguments—e.g., noun (phrase), verb (phrase), adjective (phrase), etc.; that is, they determine the syntactic category of their complements.
+In contrast, predicates s-select the semantic content of their arguments; thus, s-selection is a semantic concept, whereas c-selection is a syntactic one.
+(Note that when the terms selection and selectional restrictions appear without the c- or s- prefixes, they are usually understood to refer to s-selection.)

-The b-sentences above do not contain violations of the c-selectional restrictions of the predicates is wilting and drank; they are, rather, well-formed from a syntactic point of view (hence #, not *), for the arguments the building and a car satisfy the c-selectional restrictions of their respective predicates, these restrictions requiring their arguments to be nouns or noun phrases.
-Just the s-selectional restrictions of the predicates is wilting and drank are violated in the b-sentences.
+The b-sentences above do not contain violations of the c-selectional restrictions of the predicates is wilting and drank; they are, rather, well-formed from a syntactic point of view (hence #, not *), for the arguments the building and a car satisfy the c-selectional restrictions of their respective predicates (i.e., in this case, the arguments are required to be nouns or noun phrases).
+Only the s-selectional restrictions of the predicates is wilting and drank are violated in the b-sentences.

-Selectional constraints or selectional preferences describe the degree of s-selection, in contrast to selectional restrictions which treat s-selection as a binary, yes or no. Selectional preferences have often been used as a source of linguistic information in natural language processing applications.
+Selectional constraints or selectional preferences describe the degree of s-selection, in contrast to selectional restrictions, which treat s-selection as a binary yes-or-no. Selectional preferences have often been used as a source of linguistic information in natural language processing applications.
 Thematic fit is a measure of how much a particular word in a particular role (like subject or direct object) matches the selectional preference of a particular predicate.
 For example, the word cake has a high thematic fit as a direct object for cut.

 C-selection vs. subcategorization

 The concepts of c-selection and subcategorization overlap in meaning and use to a significant degree.
 If there is a difference between these concepts, it resides with the status of the subject argument.
-Traditionally, predicates are interpreted as NOT subcategorizing for their subject argument because the subject argument appears outside of the minimal VP containing the predicate.
-Predicates do, however, c-select their subject arguments, e.g.
+Traditionally, predicates are interpreted as NOT subcategorizing for their subject argument, because the subject argument appears outside of the minimal VP containing the predicate.
+Predicates do, however, c-select their subject arguments; e.g.: